MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-production-orders.md

 This information can be recorded manually or through automatic reporting, according to the items setup in the Flushing Method field.

 ### <a name="material-consumption"></a>Material Consumption
-The program offers a variety of options for how a manufacturing company might want to record material consumption.
+The application offers a variety of options for how a manufacturing company might want to record material consumption.
 For example, material consumption may be recorded manually, which might be desirable if there are frequent component substitutions or greater than expected scrap.

-Consumption of materials may be processed through the consumption journal, but also may be recorded automatically by the programme, known as automatic reporting.
+Consumption of materials may be processed through the consumption journal, but also may be recorded automatically by application, known as automatic reporting.
 The reporting methods are:

 -   Manual
 -   Forward